Adapt or die.AI made it that simple.

 Proof: 3 people.
 80%+ margins.
 No investors.
 No board.
 No boss.

-Business First, Outcome Second
+Build First, Outcome Second

 Build so strong that countries compete for you.
 Mobility is a side effect.